erri120/lotus/README.md

 Since the dawn of mankind we've asked the question: _CBBE or UNP?_

-This Modlist will use the new [BHUNP 3BBB](https://www.nexusmods.com/skyrimspecialedition/mods/31126) body by [BakaFactory](#bakafactory).
-The alternative and CBBE counterpart would be [CBBE 3BBB](https://www.nexusmods.com/skyrimspecialedition/mods/30174) which is also very noice.
-The decision came down to a coin flip and the simple fact I love [BakaFactories](#bakafactory) mods.

-The question than became _What body preset should I use?_.
-This is by far the most subjective decision I had to make when creating this Modlist.
-I have done my fair share of Conversions and became _modest_.
-Instead of going **t h i c c** af I went with simple UNP.
-After a poll on the Wabbajack server the majority (`63.16%`) voted for going UNPB while the minority of `36.84%` wanted UNP.
-The final body preset used is `BHUNP 3BBB UNPB`.

 (If you have no idea what HDT-PE/HDT-SMP/BBP/TBPP or 3BBB is, read [this](https://babofactory.blogspot.com/2019/10/what-is-hdt-pe-hdt-smp-bbp-tbbp-3bbb.html) article by [BakaFactory](#bakafactory))

 [XMPSSE](https://www.nexusmods.com/skyrimspecialedition/mods/1988), [CBPC](https://www.nexusmods.com/skyrimspecialedition/mods/21224) and [HDT-SMP](https://www.nexusmods.com/skyrimspecialedition/mods/30872) are of course installed and configured.
 For textures I used [Demoniac](https://www.nexusmods.com/skyrimspecialedition/mods/19355), [Female Dragonic Argonian Textures](https://www.nexusmods.com/skyrimspecialedition/mods/1442) and [Feminine Khajiit Textures](https://www.nexusmods.com/skyrimspecialedition/mods/183).